Immanuel Schools

 Immanuel Schools are Mennonite schools located in Reedley, California and serving the surrounding area, including Dinuba and Kingsburg.
 The schools are officially dedicated to provide a religious private education on their campuses, which include a K-6 Immanuel Elementary school, a 7-8 Immanuel Junior High School, and a 9-12 Immanuel High School.
-Their mascot is the eagle and their school colors are red, white, and blue.
+Their mascot is the eagle and their school colors are white and blue.